stef/pwdsphinx/man/websphinx.md

 # DESCRIPTION

-`websphinx` is a native-messaging backend for webextensions that expose the SPHINX password storage protocol in a browser.
-When a browser starts and the appropriate extension is installed it starts the native-messaging backend automatically.
+`websphinx` serves as the native messaging backend for web extensions that expose the SPHINX password storage protocol in a browser.
+When you install a SPHINX browser extension, the browser automatically launches this backend to handle password operations.

 # REPORTING BUGS